ray2501/Tcl-Related-Link/README.md

 ## Package system

 * [teapot](https://github.com/ActiveState/teapot) - TEA Package Management system built by ActiveState

-However, ActiveTcl 8.6.6 does not include this tool (when I test last time).

 * [teaget](https://wiki.tcl.tk/24765) - is a tcl only script that can be used as a command line utility to retrieve packages

+However, ActiveTcl 8.6.6 does not include teaget this tool (when I test last time).

+And you can check [Debian packages for Tcl/Tk](https://wiki.tcl.tk/11333).
+I think most Linux distributions include some Tcl/Tk packages.

 ## Wrap tool